-After the image has been uploaded, the system will ask you to give the image a title.
-The default is the filename, but that should be changed to a proper title for the image.
+After the image has been uploaded, click on "Save Images & Proceed to Edit Page".
+The default title is the filename, but that should be changed to a proper title for the image.
 The maximum size for a title is 100 characters.
 The title must not have the maker's name in it because the judges will see the title of the image.

 The purpose of a title is to guide the viewer to see the photo in a particular way and supply some context.
 If you give your image a silly, jokey or flippant title, the chances are good that your image will not be taken seriously.
 When in doubt, keep titles simple and neutral.
 Titles become a part of your art.
-Make sure your title makes a contribution to effectively communicating what you want to say with your image.
+Make sure your title makes a contribution to effectively communicate what you want to say with your image.